FORT WAYNE, Ind. – The thrills of Olympic competition are a unique experience for Andrew Jenks and his goalball teammates.

 “As business leaders, we try and create opportunities for the community we live in,” said Jeff Dysert, commercial banking, PNC Bank.
 “When we get to watch for example, the goalball athletes train, and see them thrive in an environment we’ve helped create, it’s more than fulfilling, it’s contagious inspiration.”

-Jenks, who has played for six years, qualified for a bronze medal at the 2014 World Championships, but 2016 is his first-ever Paralympic Games.
+Jenks, who has played for six years, now has a silver medal after earning a brofrom his first Paralympic Games after his team earned a bronze medal at the 2014 World Championships.
 Born with incomplete color blindness, he is sensitive to light and cannot drive.
 The rest of his teammates have visual impairments and several are blind.

 “Having a visual impairment or any other physical impairment is something that almost always becomes a barrier to inclusion to sports or physical activity,” Jenks said.
 “Goalball has offered opportunities for me and hundreds of other athletes to push past these boundaries and see the world and best of all, to represent my country.”

 Get more information about business and community investments from PNC's Tax Credit Investment Group

 New Markets Tax Credit program was started in 2000 by the U.S. government to increase capital to businesses and low-income communities